mitsuji/zipnshare/README.md

 * Supports Local File System as a data storage destination.
 * Supports Azure Blob Storage as a data storage destination.
 * Supports AWS S3 Storage as a data storage destination.
-* [pending] Supports the creation of password protected zip files.
+* Supports the creation of ziped version of shared files.

 ## Prerequisite